Climate Outreach at COP28: unlocking progress through public engagement

 In partnership with Comms Inc.

 This virtual pavilion is a free online platform dedicated to raising the visibility of the ocean; showcasing why the ocean matters in climate negotiations and to all life on our planet; and providing a communication platform for those unable to participate in COP28 in person.
-Our Ocean Visuals collection will be showcased there and we will soon confirm a specific day and time when one of our team will be available to answer viewers’ questions live.
+Our Ocean Visuals collection was showcased.

 COP28 media and podcasts